MachineLemonade/docs/v0.10/ee-modifying-alertmanager.md

 ## Alertmanager

 Astronomer users [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/) to push platform level alerts from Prometheus.
 Currently, these alerts can be subscribed to by email in the UI.
-The alertmanager `alert-manager-configmap.yaml` file can be modified to push alerts to external sources.
+The alertmanager `alertmanager-configmap.yaml` file can be modified to push alerts to external sources.

 ### Sending Alerts to Slack
-To add Slack as a destination for platform alerts, navigate to `helm.astronomer.io/charts/alertmanager/templates/alertmanager-configmap.yaml` and add the necessary configurations to for a Slack channel:
+To add Slack as a destination for platform alerts, navigate to `helm.astronomer.io/charts/alertmanager/templates/alertmanager-configmap.yaml` and add the necessary configurations for a Slack channel:

 ```
 ################################